-You are now officially at the halfway point of a typical 40-week pregnancy, congratulations!
+You have reached week 20 and are now officially at the halfway point of a typical 40-week pregnancy, congratulations!

 Hopefully by now, you are at a comfortable stage in your pregnancy.
 As long as you are getting plenty of exercise, taking any necessary prenatal vitamins, and eating lots of small, healthy meals, you can be confident that you are maximising your chances of maintaining a healthy pregnancy.
 Remember it is also important to continue to attend your regular check-ups with your midwife or doctor.

 Many women in the middle of their second trimester notice that their hair and skin have a definite “pregnancy glow”; with both looking in better condition than normal.
 So, what is this and where does this pregnancy glow come from?

 Actually, as with the more unpleasant signs of pregnancy, such as nausea, fatigue, increased allergy symptoms and dizziness, these changes are caused by fluctuating hormone levels and increased blood volume.
 With regards to the skin, your body is now producing excess progesterone, which reduces the appearance of acne.
 Furthermore, the increased blood flow causes the veins closest to the surface of the skin to expand slightly, giving many women a rosy flush.
 As for your hair?
 During pregnancy, the normal cycle of hair growth and loss is disrupted.
 You continue to grow new hair, but the normal rate of hair loss reduces, and some women stop losing hair altogether, resulting in a noticeably thicker head of hair.
 Will it last?
 Unfortunately not; after birth, your hair and nails will return to the way they were before pregnancy.
 In fact, some women notice excessive hair loss after delivery as the pattern of growth and loss is reestablished.